Jefferson49/ExtendedImportExport/README.md

 Note: **WEBTREES_BASE_URL** stands for the "base_url" in the webtress config.ini.php file.

 ## Webtrees Version
-The module was developed and tested with [webtrees 2.1.20](https://webtrees.net/download), but should also run with any other 2.1 version.
+The module was developed and tested with [webtrees 2.1.21 and 2.2.0](https://webtrees.net/download), but should also run with any other 2.1 or 2.2 version.

 ## GEDCOM filters